hfiggs/zelda-clone/README.md

 	- Puzzle Events don't trigger doors opening (pushed to next sprint)

+	- Sometimes player and/or enemies can get pushed outside the walls

 Code Metrics/Analysis:

 	- A visual studio "Code Metrics" was run on the project, which takes into account things like cyclomatics complexity, inheritance, coupling, and lines of code.
 Our project received a maintainability index (MI) score of 82 overall, which is relatively high.
 The Microsoft Docs website lists projects with MI between 20 and 100 as having high maintainability.